Aorimn/dislocker/README.txt

 This software has been designed to read BitLocker encrypted partitions under a Linux system.
-The driver used to only read volumes encrypted under a Windows 7 system but is now Windows Vista capable and has the write functionality.
+The driver used to only read volumes encrypted under a Windows 7 system but is now Windows Vista and 8 capable and has the write functionality.

 The driver can run into two different modes : with or without FUSE.
 This mode is decided at compilation time within the Makefile.